Last updated: 17 May 2026

 Formal hiring processes are slow.
 A Glassdoor study found the average hiring process takes 23.8 days from posting to offer.
 Many managers with an immediate need prefer to skip this entirely by hiring through their network or responding to direct outreach.

 When a company posts an internship on a popular job board, they receive hundreds of applications, most of which are irrelevant.
-A student who reaches out directly with a personalized message has already demonstrated research skills, initiative, and genuine interest, which is exactly what hiring managers want in an intern.
+A student who reaches out directly with a personalised message has already demonstrated research skills, initiative, and genuine interest — exactly what hiring managers want in an intern.

 Many large companies fill internships through their existing relationships: campus recruiting partnerships, employee referrals, or returning interns.
 These roles are technically "open" but never make it to a public job board.